GraphQLGuide/book/text/query-language/selection-sets.md

 # Selection sets

 The content between a pair of curly braces is called a [*selection set*](http://spec.graphql.org/draft/#sec-Selection-Sets)—the list of data fields we’re requesting.
-For instance, the `StarsAndChapter` selection set lists the `githubStars` and `chapter` fields:
+For instance, the selection set in the above `StarsAndChapter` query lists the `githubStars` and `chapter` fields:

 ```gql
 {